EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

 Explain `transport="tool-only"` executes tools without calling an LLM—perfect for CI.

 ### 4. LM Studio / vLLM connection

+> Prefer to stay fully hosted?
+Follow the earlier Google AI Studio note with `GoogleModel` and skip these local runtime steps—the rest of the agent code stays the same.
 - LM Studio: configure `OPENAI_API_KEY=dummy`, `OPENAI_BASE_URL=http://localhost:1234/v1`, set model name to the loaded local model.
 - vLLM Docker (from LMS script) listens on `http://localhost:8000/v1`; run `docker compose up vllm` to start.
 - Use Logfire toggle to capture agent runs when telemetry enabled.